 - A workspace where I can consistently hold meetings and workshops

 Frustrated, I kept complaining that none of the shared spaces I rented before were set up exactly how I wanted.
 Then one day it hit me.
 Why am I looking to rent someone else’s vision of an office?
 Why don’t I put MY name on a lease and find something that is EXACTLY what I’m looking for?
 If I can’t afford the entire thing myself, I can be the one subleasing it to others (and that is exactly what I did – I share the space with 2 other amazing people).

 I stopped relying on someone else to do it for me.

 Photo by Jesse Leake.

 It’s the same lesson I learned years earlier within my personal life.
-For a long time, I wished I would meet a man who would do all these things for me – travel the world, take me to nice dinners, inspire me, make me laugh, etc. After years of dating and doing personal growth, I was like, WTF am I waiting for?
+For a long time, I wished I would meet a man who would do all these things for me – travel the world, take me to nice dinners, inspire me, make me laugh, etc. After years of dating and doing personal growth, I thought, WTF am I waiting for?
 What is truly the result that I want?
 If adventure, good food, and good company are what I want, why can’t I do these things for myself and have it NOW?!

-So slowly I learned to do things for myself that lit me up.
-I took myself out to deliciously brunches at cute cafes with AMAZING French pastries.
+Slowly I learned to do things for myself that lit me up.
+I took myself out to brunches at cute cafes with AMAZING French pastries.
 I took myself to the movies, sneaking a Chipotle burrito into the theater (to date it’s still one of my favorite solo activities to do).
 I took myself on exotic trips, like to Micronesia.
 I learned to enjoy my own company and as a byproduct, it opened amazing doors in terms of friendships and relationships.